-For Utah County, the Part D requirements for PM{10} were first addressed in an attainment SIP approved by EPA on July 8, 1994 (59 FR 35036), and most recently addressed in a revision to the attainment SIP approved by EPA on December 23, 2002 (67 FR 78181).
+For Salt Lake County, the Part D requirements for PM10 were addressed in an attainment SIP approved by EPA on July 8, 1994 (59 FR 35036).

 (5) Maintenance Plan for PM10 Areas

 As stated in the Act, an area may not request redesignation to attainment without first submitting, and then receiving EPA approval of, a maintenance plan.
 The plan is basically a quantitative showing that the area will continue to attain the NAAQS for an additional 10 years (from EPA approval), accompanied by sufficient assurance that the terms of the numeric demonstration will be administered by the State and by the EPA in an oversight capacity.
 The maintenance plan is the central criterion for redesignation.
 It is contained in the following subsection.